 - Participate in and reflect meaningfully on learning and professional development activities.

 - Rigorous capstone project will demonstrate a student’s ability to develop solutions to a real-world problem, providing experience that can be applied as a graduate enters the field.
+No thesis is required.

 - Delivered on Rosemont’s small campus, a short train ride from Center City, Philadelphia, one of the most diverse cities in the US.